JetBrains/teamcity-documentation/topics/managing-users-and-user-groups.md

 To edit a group, click its name on the __Groups__ tab.
 You can modify the group name and description as well as parent group(s), and change the list of users, roles and permissions, and notification settings for the group.

+To delete a group, click __Delete__ next to its name in the list.
+This action will only delete the group itself and won't affect the users of this group.

 <tip>

 The __All Users__ group includes all users and cannot be deleted.
 However, you can modify its roles and notification settings.